thesrilanka/sri-lanka-provinces-districts-cities/README.md

 ### About

 This is a MySQL version of Sri Lankan Provinces => Districts => Cities related data.
+Each city has longitude, latitude, and postal code (postcode) other than its names.

 There are three SQL files,
  1. provinces.sql (Names of nine provinces)